spicy dill cucumbers.

 1. ferment.

-• Toast the coriander seeds, star anise, allspice berries, and black peppercorns in a small sauté pan until they become aromatic, and wisps of smoke start to emerge from the spices.
+• Toast the coriander seeds, star anise, allspice berries, and black peppercorns in a small sauté pan until they become aromatic and wisps of smoke emerge from the spices.

-• Position the sterilized jar on a scale and calibrate it to zero.
-Add the cucumbers, chilies, garlic and spices to the jar, and pour in enough water to just barely cover them.
+• Place the sterilized jar on a scale and calibrate it to zero.
+Add the cucumbers, chillies, garlic and spices to the jar, and pour in enough water to barely cover them.
 Record this weight.

 • Pour the salt brine over the cucumbers.

-• Place a layer of plastic wrap directly on the surface of the cucumbers and brine.
-This creates an anerobic environment to prevent mold from growing.
-Optionally, you can use fermenting weights to keep the ingredients submerged in the brine.
+• Place a layer of plastic wrap directly on the surface of the cucumbers and brine to create an airtight seal.
+This creates an anaerobic environment to prevent mold from growing.
+Optionally, you can use glass weights to submerge the cucumbers in the brine.

-• Position the jar in an environment maintained at around 70-75°F, away from direct sunlight.
-Allow it to ferment for a period of 10-14 days.
-Be sure to inspect the pickles daily to ensure that the fermentation is progressing well and no mold is developing.
-Continuously taste the pickles to monitor the progress of the fermentation.
+• Preferably; put the jar in an environment maintained at around 70-75°F, away from direct sunlight.
+Allow it to ferment for 10-14 days.
+Inspect the pickles daily to ensure the fermentation is going well and no mold is developing.

-• Once the pickles have reached the desired level of sourness and acidity, transfer them to the refrigerator and consume them within around 6 months
+• Once the pickles have reached the desired level of sourness and acidity, transfer them to the refrigerator and consume them within ~6 months